rkoshak/sensorReporter/bt/README.md

 ### Dependencies

-This sensor is uses the [bleson library](https://github.com/TheCellule/python-bleson) to listen for and parse the packets.
+This sensor uses the [bleson library](https://github.com/TheCellule/python-bleson) to listen for and parse the packets.
 Network capabilities must be granted to the python3 executable, so it can access the Bluetooth hardware.

 ```bash